 Things are kept pretty simple with Free 3D Base.
 You can search directly for a product name or choose a specific manufacturer.
 Alternatively, you can make use of the category list on the right-clicking on one that will lead you to further sub-categories, e.g Furniture > Living Room Furniture > Chairs and Stools.
 If you’re just browsing, you can check out the latest featured models on the carousel at the top of the page.
 Hovering your mouse over a model will give you a better preview.
 When you click, you’ll get to see information ranging from dimensions to format to the manufacturer.
 A fun feature is the inclusion of manufacturer websites, so you can get a look at the model in real life.

 Whilst there’s not as much on offer here at Free 3D Base, the site makes up for it by allowing users to download without having to register an account.
 In fact, as soon as you click download, you’ll get a zip folder containing your model in varying file formats.

-The next site on our list is on a completely different scale to the other featured websites.
+The next site on our list is on a completely different scale from the other featured websites.
 Syncronia is a resource that specifically caters to professionals in AEC and design.
-The site offers a range of 3D models, BIM objects, catalogs and libraries—listing them by supplier, manufacturer and specifications.
+The site offers a range of 3D models, BIM objects, catalogs, and libraries—listing them by the supplier, manufacturer, and specifications.
 While it can take a few minutes to get to grips with the site, it’s incredibly handy for those who work in architecture or interior design.

 If you’re looking to take your designs to the next level, Syncronia could be your next port of call.
 To get started, however, you’ll have to register an account.
 With all that’s on offer—models, catalogs, specifications—it’s definitely worth it!